 The Duke of Edinburgh’s International Bronze Award is part of the HeadStart Secondary Curriculum and is taken during the first year of Key Stage 4 (Year 10).
 The higher Silver or Gold awards are taken later on a voluntary basis.

-With supervision and assistance from trained adults and DofE leaders, the participants select, set and complete objectives in the following areas:
+With supervision and assistance from trained adults and International Award leaders, the participants select, set and complete objectives in the following areas:

 - Volunteering: undertaking service to individuals or the community.

 - Physical: improving in an area of sport, dance or fitness activities.